Adler University: History

 Adler University is named for Alfred Adler (1870–1937), a physician, psychotherapist, and founder of Adlerian psychology, which is sometimes called individual psychology.
 He is considered the first community psychologist, because his work pioneered attention to community life, prevention, and population health.

 Among Adler's advocates and followers was Adler University founder Rudolf Dreikurs (1897–1972), a psychiatrist who immigrated to Chicago in 1937 after Adler's death.
 Dreikurs lived and worked in Chicago's Hull House, and he was instrumental in the child guidance movement in the U.S.

 In 1952, Dreikurs founded the Institute of Adlerian Psychology that, in 1954, changed its name to the Alfred Adler Institute of Chicago, and in 1991 became known as the Adler School of Professional Psychology, and in 2015 as Adler University.
 Early instructors and founders of the institute were also Bernard Shulman, Harold Mosak, Bina Rosenberg, and Robert Powers.

 In 1963, the institute was chartered as a not-for-profit Illinois corporation and approved as a post-secondary educational provider.
 A year later, the institute created a group therapy program for those incarcerated at Cook County Jail, a program that was a precursor to the school's later focus on the incarcerated and the formerly incarcerated.
 In 1972, the institute established its on-campus Dreikurs Psychological Services Center, a community mental health center and training site for students, which was the precursor to today's Adler Community Health Services (ACHS), directed by Dan Barnes.
 In 1973, the Illinois Office of Education granted the institute the authority to award the Master of Arts in Counseling Psychology.
-The institute received full accreditation of masters level programs and awarded its first M.A. degrees in 1978.
+The institute received accreditation of masters level programs and awarded its first M.A. degrees in 1978.
 It received doctoral level accreditation in 1987, and awarded its first Psy.D. degrees in 1990.
 The Psy.D. program was accredited by the American Psychological Association in 1998.
 (This accreditation has been maintained, but is limited to the Chicago campus.)